rhdtownsend/msg/docs/source/appendices/grid-files.rst

 **********

-Due to their large size and gradually evolving content (as improvements are made), :ref:`data-schema-files-specgrid` files are not shipped as part of the :git:`rhdtownsend/msg` git repository; they must be downloaded separately (the sole exception is the demo grid, :file:`$MSG_DIR/data/grids/sg-demo.h5`).
+Due to their large size and gradually evolving content (as improvements are made), :f-schema:`specgrid` files are not shipped as part of the :git:`rhdtownsend/msg` git repository; they must be downloaded separately (the sole exception is the demo grid, :file:`$MSG_DIR/data/grids/sg-demo.h5`).
 This chapter describes the